Skip to main content

 • Insomnia’s Interference The hyperarousal of insomnia can override these benefits.
 The elevated sympathetic nervous system activity and cortisol release can keep the brain in a state of wakefulness, even in the presence of sleep-promoting hormones.

 This highlights the necessity of a dual approach.
-For many individuals, combining with cognitive-behavioral therapy for insomnia (CBT-I), the gold standard non-pharmacological treatment for insomnia, can produce a synergistic effect, addressing both the hormonal and neurological components of their sleep disruption.
+For many individuals, combining hormonal therapy with cognitive-behavioral therapy for insomnia (CBT-I), the gold standard non-pharmacological treatment for insomnia, can produce a synergistic effect, addressing both the hormonal and neurological components of their sleep disruption.

 Academic